 The Audubon's Shearwater- Baroli sub-species (Puffinus Iherminieri baroli) was previously classified as the Little Shearwater (Puffinus assimilis baroli) and is now recognised within the Iherminieiri complex as one of three sub-species (Carboneras et al. 2016).
-The species was included on the OSPAR List of threatened and/or declining species and habitats based on taxonomical information available at the time as Little shearwater (Agreement 2008-6).
-The species is Listed in OSPAR Region V (OSPAR Agreement 2008-6).
-OSPAR has recommended the development of MPAs specifically for this species as a management measure (OSPAR 2009b).
+The species was included on the OSPAR List of threatened and/or declining species and habitats based on taxonomical information available at the time (Agreement 2008-6).

-The foraging grounds of individuals tracked from colonies within the Canary Current LME overlap with the boundaries of the Site (Annex 3, Figure A3.1).
-The NACES MPA is an Important Bird and Biodiversity area for this species, with significant numbers (up to ~743 individuals) of birds estimated to use the area in July-September (Annex 4, Figure A4.1) in a relatively small area close to the north-east boundary with the Charlie-Gibbs Fracture Zone South MPA.
-Lower numbers (~278 individuals) are estimated to use the area during the transition between non-breeding and pre-breeding period of October-December (Table 2, Annex 4 Figure A4.1) and the lowest numbers (~60 individuals) estimated during chick rearing and start of migration (April-June).
 In Europe, the species is considered Near Threatened (BirdLife International 2015).
 Population estimates for this sub-species are 2,900-3,800 pairs, or 5,900-7,600 mature individuals (BirdLife International 2015).
 The global population of the Audubon's Shearwater is estimated to be more than 20,000 mature individuals.
 It was listed by OSPAR as a Threatened and Declining Species in 2003 based on the decline in population, the importance of the OSPAR region for its population, and its sensitivity to threats (including oil spills and predation).